 The 1987 iteration of Skulptur Projekte Münster (SPM) included the installation of a life-size yellow plaster replica of the Lourdes Madonna in a busy pedestrian shopping street.
 This was the work of German artist Katharina Fritsch who had a long-standing interest in devotional objects, particularly those that reference the apparition of the Virgin Mary in Lourdes, France in 1858.

 Five years previously, in 1982, Fritsch had created Madonnenfigur (Madonna Figure), a small, hand-cast bright yellow multiple.
-The work was produced in an unlimited edition and created the conditions for a conversation about the relation between art and souvenir objects, and the position of art within a market economy.
+The work was produced in an unlimited edition and began a discussion about the relation between art and souvenir objects, and the position of art within a market economy.
 The sculpture she produced in Münster was a re-imagining of Madonnenfigur, involving a much bigger, public stage.

-Curator Kasper König and his colleagues at SPM must have had a hunch that the exposed setting, as well as the schism between the visual aesthetic and subject matter of the work, rendered it vulnerable to some form of ‘interaction’.
+SPM curators Kasper König, Britta Peters and Marianne Wagner must have had a hunch that the exposed setting, as well as the schism between the visual aesthetic and subject matter of the work, rendered it vulnerable to some form of ‘interaction’.
 It is unlikely, however, that they foresaw the relentless nature of this violence and the sheer number of attacks that were carried out on the work over its six month installation in the town centre.

 Two days later, Madonnenfigur had been repaired and was reinstalled, this time anchored more securely to the ground.
 The next night it was smashed with heavy tools or hammers.